gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 previous screen

 #### API Usage
-/Posts/editors-picks-by-user-id/:user_id
+/Posts/stars-by-user-id/:user_id

 #### Stories
 - A logged in user can view their posted items that have editors pick stars
-   - masonry view of hearts (posts)
+   - masonry view of starred posts
    - destination link provided in api

 ### 7.10 Search Tags